robmoore-i/ci-build-simulator/README.md

 all the same, so in every run, the build modifies the source code on each run, so that subsequent builds are a bit different, in a way that acts as a rudimentary simulation of developers making changes.

-Correspondingly, there are two Gradle plugins,
+Correspondingly, there are two [Gradle plugins](https://docs.gradle.org/current/userguide/plugins.html),

 - Jenkins
   [ci.build.simulator.jenkins](buildSrc/src/main/kotlin/ci/build/simulator/jenkins)
 - Simulate Development
   [ci.build.simulator.simulate.development](buildSrc/src/main/kotlin/ci/build/simulator/simulate/development)

+These two Gradle plugins configure some [Gradle tasks](https://docs.gradle.org/current/userguide/more_about_tasks.html) used for executing CI build simulations.

 ### Gradle plugin: Jenkins